Anastasia

 Reading Recommendations

 As this is a question that comes up fairly regularly, my standard recommendations are as follows:For anyone wishing for a brief introduction to Second Wave feminism, a good and balanced anthology is Alix Kates Shulman and Honor Moore's Women's Liberation!
 It spans about three decades, touches upon many of the major figures, and seeks to present the diversity that was actually present during this time period.For a more extensive reading project, I would suggest Simone de Beauvoir's The Second Sex as a first stop, followed by Betty Friedan (The Feminine Mystique), Shulamith Firestone (The Dialectic of Sex) and Kate Millett (Sexual Politics).
-I would add Audre Lorde (Sister Outsider) and bell hooks (Ain't I a Woman, Feminist Theory: From Margin to Center) to this list for the junction between radical feminism and intersectional feminism, as well as Marxist feminist Silvia Federici (Patriarchy of the Wage, Caliban and the Witch).
+I would add Audre Lorde (Sister Outsider) and bell hooks (Ain't I a Woman, Feminist Theory: From Margin to Center) to this list for the junction between radical feminism and intersectional feminism, as well as Marxist feminists Andrea D'Atri (Bread and Roses) and Silvia Federici (Patriarchy of the Wage).
 Additional recommendations can be found on the next pages.

 Dworkin & MacKinnon